omeka/classic-enduser/1x_documentation/Functions/auto_discovery_link_tag.md

 ---
-title: Omeka Classic 1x Functions
+title: Omeka Classic 1x Functions auto discovery link tag
 ---
+*This documentation for Omeka versions up to 1.5 only*

 This function outputs a &lt;link&gt; tag for the RSS feed so the browser can auto-discover the feed.